lkodinsson/MARS/Basic/PHB.md

 | Very Large | Capacity × 2 |
 | Huge | Capacity × 3 |

-If a character exceeds their light capacity they become encumbered (getting a disadvantage to all rolls with strength and dexterity, and have their speed halved).
+If a character exceeds their light capacity they become encumbered (getting a disadvantage to strength and dexterity, and have their speed halved).
 If they exceed their heavy capacity then they become overencumbered (and cannot move).

 Casual carrying of items over extended periods of time is different than momentary displays of physical ability.
 Typically you can expect that someone can lift items near their heavy capacity over a very short distance, and push or drag something weighing four times that amount over a moderate distance (up to ten times that amount if assisted by wheels).